A fast, flexible simulation framework for Bayesian adaptive designs -- the R package BATSS: Laplace approximations for the posterior distribution

 \subsection{Integrated Nested Laplace Approximations (INLA)}

+Laplace approximation provides an analytical method to estimate the posterior distribution of parameters in complex models by assuming that the posterior distributions can be approximated by Gaussian densities centered at their mode (or maximum).
+The calculation of integrals related to the posteriors are therefore greatly simplified, typically leading to computational gains, especially for complex models.
+R has several implementations of Laplace approximations for Bayesian inference, such as in the TMB (Template Model Builder), LaplacesDemon and mgcv packages, for example.

-Our package relies on the Integrated Nested Laplace Approximations (INLA) framework \citep{VanNiekerk2023, BrownEtAl2021, Rue2009} that provides approximate analytical posteriors by assuming that the model follows a specific structure -- the latent Gaussian model -- and uses sparse matrices \citep{Rue2009}.
+BATSS relies on the Integrated Nested Laplace Approximations (INLA) framework \citep{VanNiekerk2023, BrownEtAl2021, Rue2009} that provides approximate analytical posteriors by assuming that the model follows a specific structure -- the latent Gaussian model -- and uses sparse matrices \citep{Rue2009}.
 Latent Gaussian models represent a wide class of commonly-used statistical models, including generalised linear (mixed) models, spatio-temporal models, survival and joint longitudinal-survival models.
-Details about the modelling structure and default priors can be found in \citep{BATSS}.
+Details about the modelling structure and default priors can be found in \citep{BATSS}, including a dedicated vignette on prior specification (\url{https://batss-stable.github.io/BATSS/articles/web_only/Priors.html}).
+Users can modify the default priors used by \texttt{R-INLA} via the \texttt{prior} argument in \texttt{batss.glm}.

 INLA is implemented in the R software using the \texttt{R-INLA} package \citep{rinla}.
 INLA has proved to be popular in many applied areas, including spatial statistics, ecology, and epidemiology (e.g., \citealp{Alene2022}; \citealp{Pimont2021}) and can potentially be used to perform inference for many types of clinical trial primary outcomes.